lmfit/uncertainties/doc/index.rst

    python setup.py install

-or, for an installation in the user Python library (no additional access rights needed):
+or, for an installation with Python 2.6+ in the user Python library (no additional access rights needed):

 .. code-block:: sh